-On March 22, 2022, our law firm's client, Dr. Martin Julius Murray, submitted a FOIA request to the Federal Bureau of Investigation (FBI) that sought, among other things, records relating to the Maydays Demonstration from May 3-5, 1971 in or near Washington, D.C.
-The request is attached as Exhibit 1.
+On March 22, 2022, our law firm's client, Dr. Martin Julius Murray, submitted a FOIA request to the Federal Bureau of Investigation (FBI) that sought, among other things "[a]ll records, documents, or communications prepared by, received by or maintained by the FBI which mention[ed] . . .
+Mark Francis Murray."
+A form DOJ-361 was included that allowed release of the records.

-On May 5, 2022, the FBI issued a final responded to Dr. Murray's request stating that responsive records had not been located and that all potentially responsive records had been transferred to the National Archives and Records Administration.
-The FBI's response is attached as Exhibit 2.
+On July 19, 2022, the FBI responded to Dr. Murray's request numbered FOIPA No. 1543212-000 stating that "records potentially responsive to your request were transferred to the National Archives and Records Administration."
+The response is attached as Exhibit 2.